named-data/ndn-cpp/android-native/INSTALL-android.md

     ln -s <NDN-CPP-root> app/src/ndn-cpp

+To make a link to OpenSSL, in the following change <OpenSSL> to the extracted OpenSSL distribution:

+    ln -s <OpenSSL> app/src/openssl

-The Android config.h mainly disables Boost and std shared_ptr so that it uses ndnboost included in NDN-CPP.
+The Android config.h mainly selects the std shared_ptr and other defaults.
 Copy it to the NDN-CPP include folder:

     cp app/src/ndn-cpp/android-native/ndn-cpp-config.h app/src/ndn-cpp/include/ndn-cpp